 Workplace campaigns and disputes

-We are constantly involved in the struggles of trade unions and trade union members against attacks by the government and private sector employers on workers’ pay, jobs, pensions, and terms and conditions.
+We are constantly involved in the struggles of trade unions and trade unionists against attacks by the government and private sector employers on workers’ pay, jobs, pensions, and terms and conditions.

-We play a leading role in building the National Shop Stewards Network (NSSN, http://shopstewards.net/), which helps workers in struggle at rank and file level and that has played a key role in mobilising pressure on the trade union leaders to organise more – and more widespread – coordinated action against government austerity measures.
+We play a leading role in building the National Shop Stewards Network (NSSN, http://shopstewards.net/), which helps workers in struggle at rank and file level.
+It has played a key role in mobilising pressure on the trade union leaders to organise more – and more widespread – coordinated action against government austerity measures.